ikvk/imap_tools/README.rst

 Basic
 ^^^^^

-Find info about imap-tools at: *this page*, issues, pull requests, source, stackoverflow.com
+Info about lib are at: *this page*, issues, pull requests, examples, source, stackoverflow.com

 .. code-block:: python